See you on the slopes until 26 April

 “I am Paul, a geographer, I like to look at this valley, its evolution and its development.
 A place of passage in the Roman era, it evolved in the Middle Ages with the appearance of lordships and borders.
 It becomes a place of tensions and rivalries.
 I can still observe, here and there, the remains of the various fortifications.
 I like to think that thanks to European construction, it has once again found its vocation of links and passage.”

-Around the year 1000, the birth of the House of Savoy coincided with the feudal period and the multiplication of fortified castles.
-In Haute Tarentaise, the fortifications ensure control of the roads and passes.
-In Bourg Saint Maurice, you can still see the Châtelard tower (12th century), it occupies a strategic place on a rock at the foot of the Chapieux valley and facing the Col du Petit Saint-Bernard.
-Built between the 12th and 13th centuries, the Rochefort tower is the only vestige of a feudal residence once surrounded by ditches and towers.
-In the 17th century, Louis XIII and Cardinal Richelieu had an earthen fort erected to protect the valley from Piedmontese threats.
-It has now disappeared.
+Around the year 1000, the rise of the House of Savoy coincided with the feudal era and the proliferation of fortified castles.
+In Haute Tarentaise, fortifications ensured control over roads and mountain passes.
+In Bourg-Saint-Maurice, you can still see the Châtelard Tower (12th century), which occupies a strategic position on a rock at the foot of the Chapieux Valley and facing the Col du Petit Saint-Bernard.
+Built between the 12th and 13th centuries, the Rochefort Tower is the sole remaining structure of a feudal residence once surrounded by moats and towers.
+In the 17th century, Louis XIII and Cardinal Richelieu constructed an earthen fort to protect the valley from Piedmontese threats.
+It has since disappeared.

 1860, A NEW FRONTIER

-After the annexation of Savoy to France in 1860 and the war of 1870, a unified Italy represented a new threat.
-In 1888, France created the Alpine troops as well as a protection system stretching from the Jura Mountains to Nice: the Séré de Rivières Line.
+After the annexation of Savoy to France in 1860 and the war of 1870, unified Italy became a new threat.
+In 1888, France created alpine troops as well as a protection system extending from the Jura to Nice: the Séré de Rivières line.

-At the beginning of the 20th century, the use of reinforced concrete gave rise to new types of forts and allowed the consolidation of old structures.
+In the early 20th century, the use of reinforced concrete gave rise to new types of forts and enabled the consolidation of older structures.

-At the end of the 1920s, the creation of the Maginot des Alpes line led to several constructions:
+In the late 1920s, the creation of the Maginot Line in the Alps led to several constructions:

-• The Seloge structure at the foot of the Col de la Seigne and the lines of small blockhouses around the Petit Saint-Bernard and Mont passes.
+The Seloge structure at the foot of the Seigne Pass and the lines of small blockhouses around the Petit Saint-Bernard and Mont passes.

-• The Canon Cave at the foot of the Malgovert forest, the Châtelard structure at the foot of the medieval tower, the Versoyen rapid anti-tank dam.
-It has now disappeared.
+The Canon Cave at the foot of the Malgovert forest, the Châtelard structure at the base of the medieval tower, and the rapid anti-tank barrier of the Versoyen, which has since disappeared.

-Barely completed, they were used in the battles of the Second World War.
-At the end of the conflict, some forts were sold by the army.
+Barely completed, they were used during the battles of the Second World War.
+At the end of the conflict, some forts were sold by the military.

 THE CHATELARD TOWER